-Sociology focuses on the interaction between human groups and societal institutions from social relationships within family units in preindustrial cultures to those within large, bureaucratic institutions in major industrialized nations.
+Sociology is the study of societies.
+Sociologists examine social issues using empirical evidence and learn how to act as agents of social justice and change.
+Students gain critical thinking skills to understand the complexities of our current social world.
 Sociology represents one of CSU’s most popular majors.
 Sociology faculty members’ high quality, committed teaching regularly receives recognition and awards across the College of Liberal Arts and the University.
 Our undergraduate program offers solid training in social theory and research methods.
 Our high impact teaching practices include a popular internship, a criminology study abroad program in Prague and more.

 Learning Objectives